entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

           </body>
       </html>

-## Page Descriptor
+## Page
-This descriptor allows to create a page and publish it after by the end of the installation process.
+This descriptor enables a page to be created and published via a bundle.
 Status can be `published` or `draft`.
-Also, the widgets section allows to fully configure a page layout from this descriptor.
+The widgets section can be used to fully configure a page layout.

 **Page descriptor.yaml.**